Charlie Hall (actor, born 1997)

-Charlie Hall (born May 30, 1997) is an American television and film actor.
+Charles Thompson Hall (born May 30, 1997) is an American television and film actor.

 Early life and education

-Charlie Hall was born on May 30, 1997, to actors, Julia Louis-Dreyfus and Brad Hall.
+Charlie Hall was born on May 30, 1997, to actors Julia Louis-Dreyfus and Brad Hall.
 He has an older brother, Henry Hall, who is a musician and an actor.
 Hall attended the Crossroads School for Arts & Sciences in Santa Monica, California.
 He then attended college at Northwestern University, the alma mater of both his parents, where he majored in radio, television, and film and played basketball for the Wildcats.

 Career

 Hall’s television roles have included an appearance in HBO series Veep.
 He made his film debut in Amy Poehler‘s 2021 film Moxie.
 He also created his own web series in 2020 called Sorry, Charlie with his friend since high school, Jack Price.

 Hall plays Tyler Laramy, a member of the Bel-Air basketball team on the Fresh Prince of Bel Air re-boot series Bel Air.
 He also had roles in Single Drunk Female, and Love, Victor.

 In 2022 Hall joined the second season of The Sex Lives of College Girls as a recurring character, Essex College student Andrew.

 He plays Nick for Disney+ on series two of Big Shot, and played Simon in the HBO Max feature Sweethearts opposite Kiernan Shipka and Nico Hiraga.